 To know what defines Gender Based Violence please read our policy.

 Professional learning for staff and training for students are conducted through workshops, student leadership, and long-term prevention planning.

 Through the GBVP Office, the TDSB has implemented the Safe & Positive Spaces program in many schools and has made great strides in promoting positive school climates that are safe and accepting.

-Other initiatives include the Peer Educator Network, the Unity Conference, a community partnership event; Gender-Independent Children's Group, a system-wide group for parents/caregivers of gender-independent children; the Board’s Guidelines for the Accommodation of Transgender and Gender Independent/Non-Conforming Students and Staff which promotes dignity and equality for transgender and gender-independent staff and students; and the Triangle Program, Canada’s only classroom for LGBTQ youth.
+Other initiatives include the Envision Conference; Gender-Independent Children's Group, a system-wide group for parents/caregivers of gender-independent children; the Board’s Guidelines for the Accommodation of Transgender and Gender Independent/Non-Conforming Students and Staff which promotes dignity and equality for transgender and gender-independent staff and students; and the Triangle Program, Canada’s only classroom for LGBTQ youth.

 Work is guided by our Equity Foundation Statement and we believe that equity of opportunity, and equity of access to our programs, services, and resources are critical to the achievement of our students.
 Through this statement and the Gender-Based Violence Policy, we are committed to providing each and every student with safe, nurturing, positive and respectful learning environments.

 Please contact us if you require additional information about any of the programs and supports we offer.

 If you are looking for a particular resource please contact our staff who would be happy to assist.